aceerez/Dokcer-App/README.md

 # The Containers window
-After the data is loaded into the container window, select any container form the list and press the right mouse key to open the option menu. the option in the menu will change according to the container status. you can : start,stop,pause and unpause,delelet and get in the container.
+After the data is loaded into the container window, select any container form the list and press the right mouse key to open the option menu. the option in the menu will change according to the container status.

+you can :
+start,stop,pause and unpause,delelet and get in the container.

 # The Image window

-# Trubleshoting

-   Error                                                   sulotion

-B} Can't execut app from files manager                          3)https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly